 The client comes from Singapore.
 They are promoters of innovative technologies and designs, and they popularize solutions in the fields of VR and AR.
 The client takes particular interest in training and safety – that’s why their VR training simulator teaches how to close and secure valves of complex industrial equipment.

 Make work flow easily and prevent dangerous situations

 The client needed a VR training simulator that would clearly show and teach their employees what the work of securing valves for specific industrial equipment should look like.

-Another request was that there should be appropriate badges and safety equipment on the table, and that the app should verify whether a given person knows the order in which to close and secure the valves of the device in order to avoid an accident (explosion).
+Another request was that there should be appropriate badges and safety equipment on the table and that the app should verify whether a given person knows the order in which to close and secure the valves of the device in order to avoid an accident (explosion).

 We designed the application for HTC Vive devices.
-Controllers are very important in VR training stimulator, as there is a need to simulate manual activities.
-However, we did not need to reflect an actual workplace, so we chose reference places that suited the client, and then we prepared simple models.
+Controllers are very important in VR training simulators, as there is a need to simulate manual activities.
+However, we did not need to reflect an actual workplace, so we chose reference places that suited the client, and then prepared simple models.
 The client did not require them to be realistic, though.
 The most important thing was to program the app’s scenario provided by the client.

 The first few meetings with the client focused on creating the app’s scenario and selecting reference graphics for the location.
 The client had their own VR device , so they were able to test new features on an ongoing basis and submit comments.
 Thanks to the use of agile working methods, it was possible to deliver the application very quickly, and frequent tests allowed us to implement the required changes in the blink of an eye.

-Providing VR-based convenience and tightening up on safety
+Providing VR-based convenience and improving safety

-The employees will thus be able to better understand the consequences of erroneous activities that can put in danger not only their own lives, but also the lives of other people around them.
+The employees will thus be able to better understand the consequences of erroneous activities that can put in danger not only their own lives but also the lives of other people around them.

 Vive la valve!